 This policy sets out the whistleblowing procedures at Notre Dame High School.
-It has been produced by Kevin McNally Leadership Team responsible for handling any cases of whistleblowing and Lorna Thompson Exams Manager.
+Jonathan Croucher is the Leadership Team person responsible for handling any cases of whistleblowing and Lorna Thompson Exams Manager.
 They are fully aware of the contents of this policy and will escalate any instances of malpractice to the Head of Centre Tom Pinnington and the relevant awarding body/bodies.
 If the concerns are regarding the staff listed above they will be passed to their line manager or in the case of the head of centre, to the chair of governors.